GregRos/packe/README.md

 ### Echo with levels

-Spack scripts can also use special echo commands to print text with different levels of importance.
+packe scripts can also use special echo commands to print text with different levels of importance.
 These commands are:

 ```bash
 echo.info "Informational"